MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/rds-vdi-recommendations-1803.md

 `Remove-AppxProvisionedPackage -Online -PackageName MyAppxPackage`

 Each UWP app should be evaluated for applicability in each unique environment.
-You will want to install a default installation of Windows 10 1803, then note which apps are running and consuming memory.
+You will want to install a default installation of Windows 10, version 1803, then note which apps are running and consuming memory.
 For example, you might want to consider removing apps that start automatically, or apps that automatically display information on the Start menu, such as Weather and News, and that might not be of use in your environment.

-Also, if not using the Photos app, consider removing the Photos app.
-As of 1803, there is a default setting in the Photos app called “Show a notification when new albums are available”
+Also, if not using the Photos app, consider removing it.
+Starting with Windows 10, version 1803, there is a default setting in the Photos app called **Show a notification when new albums are available**:

 ![](media/a39405a0b57ef3c25fc61c68a9f1a2d0.png)

 This is the default setting, and according to Task Manager on a new installation in a virtual machine, this app uses approximately 145 MB of memory, specifically private working set memory.
-The memory usage of an average virtual machine, with 3 GB RAM, is shown here:
+The memory usage of an average virtual machine, with 3 GB RAM, is shown here: {DO WE REALLY NEED A PICTURE OF TASK MANAGER?
+SYSADMINS ARE SUPER FAMILIAR WITH USING IT ALREADY....}]

 ![](media/20ae1c6530c012190a7d65e4da66194c.png)